mcsor/mcsor-github.io/projects/manoa-recipes.md

 Depending on the role the user chooses, a different profile is available.
 If they are a regular user, their profile displays their allergies, and whether they are vegan and/or gluten-free.
 If they are a vendor, their profile displays their name, location, and hours as well as the ingredients they sell.

+For this project, I was mainly in charge of creating the landing page and vendor profile.
+For the landing page, I created a simple design that provides users with a simple rundown of what our application offers.
+The vendor profile was made to pull the signed in vendor's information from the mongo database and display it for the vendor to see.
+I also added the capability of easily changing and updating this information through the various edit links displayed on the page as well as the red buttons (which is only used for deleting ingredients).

+Although my main focus was getting the functionality of the landing page and vendor profile working, if my group members needed assistance, I would switch my focus to whatever they were working on to help.
+Along with one of my other group members, I also worked on updating my group's project home page with the application's currently implemented functionalities after each milestone was completed.

 *You can find links to the project home page as well as the deployed website below.*

-# Responsibilities
-For this project, I was mainly in charge of creating the landing page and the vendor profile.

 # Takeaways
-Throughout my years as a student, I have inevitably worked on many group projects before.
-However, this is the first time I've worked on a group coding project.
+As a student, I have worked on many group projects before.
+However, this was the first time I've worked on a group coding project.
 Because I'm used to working on coding projects myself, it took me a little while to get used to coding as a group.
+Using github issues to dictate which group member would implement which functionality made the process of working on this project much easier.

 <hr>